 In The God Delusion, Richard Dawkins argues against the religious indoctrination of children (though one suspects that he would have no problem if they underwent anti-religious indoctrination).
 Few would dispute Wordsworth's assertion that "the Child is Father of the Man", especially in the light of the Jesuits' notorious educational slogan ("Give me a child until he is seven, and I will give you the man").
 But without an Orwellian thought-police force, you cannot prevent parents from passing on their beliefs.
 Indeed if you tried to do so, where would state interference end?
-The histories of Nazi Germany, the Soviet Union and countless lesser dictatorships give us the horrendous answer to that question.
+The histories of Nazi Germany and countless modern dictatorships give us the horrendous answer to that question.
 Besides, even in a comparatively free society, any single-track approach to the so-called "deeper" questions could lead to conflict within the home if the domestic belief is different from that taught in the educational establishment.
-I am not talking here just of religious education.
-If a child is told at home that there is a loving God looking after him, and at school he/she is told that there is no such thing as God, and science alone can give us reliable answers, the result will be confusion and conflict rather than enlightenment and harmony.
+If a child is told at home that there is a loving God looking after him, and at school he/she is told that there is no such thing as God, and science alone can give us reliable answers, or only one God is true and all others are false, the result will be confusion and conflict rather than enlightenment and harmony.

 This is where agnosticism comes into its own.
 Until there is universal recognition of the fact that no-one can claim a monopoly on truth, confusion and conflict are inevitable.
 Schoolteachers should not take it upon themselves to inculcate young minds with any one version, no matter how sure they may be of their particular beliefs.
-If religious indoctrination is a sin, so too is anti-religious indoctrination.
+If anti-religious indoctrination is a sin, so too is religious indoctrination.
 Objectivity is all.

 In view of the current dispute, however, let us be specific.
-The theory of evolution through natural selection is pure science.
+The theory of evolution is pure science.
 It is based on scientific observation, and is argued from a scientific standpoint.
 It should therefore be taught in science lessons.
-However, Creationism, Intelligent Design and atheism are emphatically not based on science and therefore should not be part of the science curriculum.
-If the question of origin comes up in class, no teacher has the right to push forward one of these faiths to the exclusion of the others.
-The answer has to be all or nothing: theist, atheist, and agnostic.
-When the child has been given all the information, it can mull things over for itself and, in due course, come to its own conclusions.
+However, Creationism and atheism are obviously not based on science, and if the question of origin comes up in class, no teacher has the right to push forward one of these faiths to the exclusion of the others.
+The answer has to be all - theist, atheist, and agnostic - or nothing.
+I'm in favour of all.
+When the child has been given the information, it can mull things over for itself and, in due course, come to its own conclusions.